y-arjun-y/bear-blog-replacement-template/pages-md/notebook.md

  Completed summary link [Business Ethics Summary](/Owen_Dobson_Business_Ethics_Summary.pdf) Objective test: took December 7th.
 Easy to the factor of the interviews.
 Scored at least 95%.
  Presentation.
 TBA Due 12/18/2023 when I present.

+12/18/2023 Presented my project at the Regional Conference with great success.
+I will be moving to the SLC as I was one of two contestants.
+There was an error so I will find out my place soon enough.
+[My FBLA BUSINESS ETHICS 23/24 Presentation](/FBLA_Business_Ethics_2023.pptm)